shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/150-field.md

 # The field class

-From a serialitzers point of view a single field is the configuration on wich itz has to act.
-Usually it contains the name of the field in a Entity class.
+From a serializers point of view a single field is the configuration on which itz has to act.
+Usually it contains the name of the field in an entity class.